PowerCyberTraining/powercybertraining.github.io/pct/modules/06/intro.md

-# Co-simulation of transmission and distribution system with communication
+# Power System Co-Simulation

 ## Overview

 This module provides an overview of transmission-and-distribution (T&D) system co-simulation.
 The Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) facilitates communication between the transmission and distribution systems to enable co-simulation.
 ANDES serves as the transmission system simulator, while OpenDSS is utilized for simulating the distribution system.
 In this framework, active and reactive power values from the distribution federate are exchanged with the transmission system, while the voltage of the bus is communicated to the transmission federate.

 ## Motivation